dotnet/docs/docs/architecture/dapr-for-net-developers/dapr-at-20000-feet.md

 Dapr addresses a large challenge inherent in modern distributed applications: **Complexity**.

 Through an architecture of pluggable components, Dapr helps simplify plumbing concerns.
 It enables your services to bind to distributed application capabilities.
-The runtime provides a `dynamic glue` that fuses together service component plumbing *without* tightly coupled references.
+The runtime provides a **dynamic glue** that fuses your application with these capabilities *without* adding tightly coupled dependencies on infrastructure such as databases and message brokers.
 For example, your application may require a state store.
-You could write custom code to wrap Azure Redis Cache and inject it into your service at runtime.
-However, Dapr greatly simplifies your experience.
-You instruct your  service to invoke a Dapr `building block` that dynamically binds to Redis Cache via a configuration.
-With this model, your service delegates the call to Dapr, which, calls Redis on your behalf.
-Your service has no SDK, library, or reference to Redis.
+You could write custom code to target Redis Cache and inject it into your service at runtime.
+However, Dapr greatly simplifies your experience by providing you with an abstraction out-of-the-box.
+You instruct your service to invoke a Dapr **building block** that dynamically binds to Redis Cache via a configuration.
+With this model, your service delegates the call to Dapr, which calls Redis on your behalf.
+Your service has no SDK, library, or direct reference to Redis.
 You code against the common Dapr state management API, not the Redis Cache API.

 Figure 2-1 shows Dapr from 20,000 feet.

 ![Dapr at 20,000 feet](./media/dapr-high-level.png)
 **Figure 2-1**.
 Dapr at 20,000 feet.

 In the top row of the figure, note how Dapr provides language-specific SDKs for popular development platforms.
 Dapr v 1.0 includes supports Go, Node.js, Python, .NET, Java, and JavaScript.
-This book will focus on the .NET Dapr SDK, which also provides direct support for ASP.NET Core services.
+This book focuses on the Dapr .NET SDK, which also provides direct support for ASP.NET Core integration.

 While language-specific SDKs enhance the developer experience, Dapr is  platform agnostic.
 Under the hood, Dapr's programming model exposes capabilities through standard HTTP/gRPC communication protocols.
 As the second row highlights, any programming platform can call Dapr via its native HTTP and gRPC APIs.

-The blue boxes across the center of the figure present the distributed building blocks.
+The blue boxes across the center of the figure represent the DAPR building blocks.
 Each abstracts a distributed application capability that your application can consume.

 The bottom row highlights the portability of Dapr and the diverse environments across which it can run.